jimthoburn/artsamo/for-organizations.markdown

 Deadline
 : May 21, 2019 by 5:00 p.m.
 (Pacific Time)

+Applications available
+: Annually in spring

 Santa Monica’s Community Access & Participation (CAP) program provides grants of up to $7,000 to nonprofit arts organizations for cultural programs in all media with the goal of providing increased access to the arts and culture to Santa Monica residents and visitors.
 All projects must take place in Santa Monica.
 Applicants are encouraged to consider city parks such as Tongva and Reed Parks as potential venues, as well as City-owned facilities such as the Miles Memorial Playhouse.

 [Applications for FY2019-20](https://smcad.gosmart.org/) are now available and are accessed online via the GO Smart system.
 To fill out an application, navigate to "Current Programs & Applications" and choose "Community Access & Participation 2019-20."
 Applicants new to the system must begin by creating a profile.